15 Best Places to Live in West Virginia

 Charleston

 There is plenty to keep Charleston residents occupied in their free time.
-The Clay Centre for Arts and Sciences for example and the Capitol Market in the downtown area too.
+For example, the Clay Centre for Arts and Sciences and the Capitol Market in the downtown area also exist.

 10. Wheeling